gelahcem/bayesian-machine-learning-translator/README.md

 3	GENERATING PASSWORDS

-At this point, you can use TM to generate an infinite number of passwords in order to being used, for example, with John the Ripper.
+At this point, you can use b_machine to generate an infinite number of passwords in order to being used, for example, with John the Ripper.

 You can select the length of the passwords (8 by default) and the number of passwords (1000 by default).

-A good idea for this use is training TM with pre-existing dictionaries of passwords, by this way, you will generate infinite variations of known passwords and you will increase your possibilities of recover your lost password.
+A good idea for this use is training b_machine with pre-existing dictionaries of passwords, by this way, you will generate infinite variations of known passwords and you will increase your possibilities of recover your lost password.

 The command line is:

-<php TM.php –pass STATS_FILE    PASS_FILE_OUTPUT  [PASS LENGTH]    [NUMBER OF PASS]
+<php b_machine.php –pass STATS_FILE    PASS_FILE_OUTPUT  [PASS LENGTH]    [NUMBER OF PASS]

 where STATS_FILE is the statistical file you generated before with the –train option and PASS_FILE_OUTPUT the name you